KimCodeBase/QA-Portfolio/README.md

 <h3 id="running-the-tests">Running the Tests</h3>
 <p>To execute all tests in this repository using PyTest, run the following command in the terminal from the root directory of the repository:</p>
 <pre><code>pytest</code></pre>
+<pre><code>python3</code></pre>
 <p>This will run all test scripts, and you can view the test results in the terminal.
-PyTest will generate a summary of passed and failed tests along with any error messages.</p>
+PyTest and Python will generate a summary of passed and failed tests along with any error messages.</p>

 <hr>